spd75/spd75.github.io/README.md

+Syynth Hero by spd75 and cea57.

+Please note that we built this website using this jekyll template - this is why it has so many files.

+*** IF YOU CANNOT RUN THIS ON YOUR LOCAL MACHINE, go to https://spd75.github.io - you should be able to find our website there.
+We imagine this is enough for grading, but if you must run it on your local machine, we provided documentation below on how to run it.***

+If you cannot run this, please email spd75@cornell.edu and cea57@cornell.edu.
+As we said, this website should be visible at https://spd75.github.io as a backup.

 A Github Pages template for academic websites.
 This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.

 I think I've got things running smoothly and fixed some major bugs, but feel free to file issues or make pull requests if you want to improve the generic template / theme.